 I had no idea how we were going to fit it all in in one day, without the children getting antsy in the car, and when/if ever we were going to get a chance to eat lunch and see all the sights.
 Well Stuart knocked it completely out of the park.

 He picked us up in his comfortable Mercedes van and proceeded to give us the history of his family clan.
-I was transfixed immediately comparing his family history to that of Jamie Fraser’s (are you watching Outlander yet?).
+He must have done a serious amount of genealogical research on a site like Genealogy Bank as he certainly knew his stuff.
+I was transfixed, immediately comparing his family history to that of Jamie Fraser’s (are you watching Outlander yet?).
 We took a beautiful drive around Loch Ness and the children couldn’t stop giggling and asking questions all about Nessie.
 They were determined to find her.
 We stopped to take photos by the beautiful Urquhart Castle ruins, and then headed into the adorable little village for lunch.
 We ate at Fiddler’s Restaurant a lovely restaurant with great food, ice cream served in Nessie dishes and of course, whiskeys from all around Scotland.

 After the Loch, it was my turn.
 We headed to Culloden battlefield and then to the Clava Cairns, the stones that inspired Craigh Na Dun and Claire’s travel back in time.
 My Husband and Stuart started giggling as I placed my hands on the cold stones, and before I knew it Stuart was pouring him a dram of Whiskey made famous from his village.

 Our final stop was at a Whiskey distillery, to be honest, I have no idea which one but it was not in the least bit busy or touristy so my Husband got a great tour and had a quick tasting while I hung out with the children.
+He did report that it was interesting though and even mentioned getting something like rum barrels to make our own.
 It was then time to return back to the Disney Magic.

 We had such an incredible day with Stuart.
 He listened to everything that we wanted to see, and gave the tour so much colour and history that the driving didn’t seem too long.
 If you’re going to be in Skye, Inverness or anywhere in the Scottish Highlands I would definitely give him a call and have him create bespoke day for you in this gorgeous part of the UK.